 - Increase failure to file penalties for Form 5500 Annual Reports to $250 per day, not to exceed $150,000.
 Failure to file a registration statement would incur a penalty of $10 per participant per day, not to exceed $50,000.
 Failure to file a required notice of change would result in a penalty of $10 per day, not to exceed $10,000 for any failure.
 Failure to provide a required withholding notice results in a penalty of $100 for each failure, not to exceed $50,000 for all failures during any calendar year.
 Increasing the penalties will encourage the filing of timely and accurate information returns and statements and the provision of required notices, which, in turn, will improve overall tax administration.

 The SECURE Act will have a major impact on retirement savings that are generally effective for plan years beginning after December 31, 2019:

-An increase in the cap on automatic escalation of employee deferrals under automatic enrollment safe harbor plans.
+- An increase in the cap on an automatic escalation of employee deferrals under automatic enrollment safe harbor plans.
 The cap was previously 10% of compensation and is increased to 15% of compensation.

 - An increase in the age at which an individual must start to take minimum distributions from a qualified retirement plan or IRA.
 Currently, participants who are not actively employed by the sponsor of the qualified retirement plan and individuals who has IRAs are required to commence minimum distributions from the plan or IRA with respect to the year in which they attain age 70 ½.
 The legislation increases the commencement age to 72.

 - The repeal of the 70 ½ maximum age for contributions to traditional IRAs.
 Employees of any age with earned income will be able to contribute to traditional IRAs.
 This does not affect Roth IRAs, which currently do not have a maximum age for contributions.